iqbalwalii/travel_api/readme.md

 # Travel

-backend server for a travel website where you can view tours and create bookings and read blogs posted by people
+backend server for a travel website where you can view tours and create bookings and read blogs posted by people you can view the routes for this app @https://travel-zcxl.onrender./api/docs

 ## Requirements